-The Annual Returns chart in the various Portfolio tools sorts the frequency and distribution of every inflation-adjusted annual return for a given asset allocation.
+The Annual Returns chart sorts the frequency and distribution of every inflation-adjusted annual return for a given asset allocation.
 Use this to study just how often a portfolio actually makes the average return it advertises, to visualize the volatility of a portfolio, and to prepare yourself for how frequently even the best portfolio will post an annual loss.

 The Annual Returns chart is a histogram that illustrates the distribution of real-world inflation-adjusted annual returns.
 Think of each column as a bucket, and picture going through the historical record and sorting each annual return in the appropriate bucket.
 Blue columns represent gains and red columns represent losses.
 Visualizing returns this way is helpful for understanding the natural variability of any investment decision.

 In contrast to most calculations on the site that find the compound return, the average return here is the traditional arithmetic mean that divides the sum of every annual return by the number of years in the database.

 Standard deviation is a statistical measure of variability.
 The larger the number, the wider the distribution of returns.
 By definition, the annual return fell within the range marked on the chart covering +/- one standard deviation from the average 68% of the time.
 However, keep in mind that standard deviation calculations assume a normal distribution of returns.
 Study enough portfolios and you’ll find that investments don’t always behave like that, so be sure to take the implied likelihood of returns with an appropriate grain of salt.